-- Once you receive a favorable decision, processing payments takes additional time.
-You should expect 30-60 days before you receive any payments, and 90-120 days before all payments have been made, including your dependents.
+- Once you receive a favorable decision, processing your payments will take additional time.
+You should expect 30-60 days before you receive any payments, and 90 days before all payments have been made, including your dependents.
 There are a number of issues that could delay payments further.

-In some situations, processing times can be speeded up if you experience a drastic change in your medical or financial circumstances.
-This include terminal illnesses.
-It may also include dire financial circumstances in which you are threatened with eviction, foreclosure, or the loss of basic utilities.
+In some situations, processing times can be expedited if you experience a drastic change in your medical or financial circumstances.
+This includes terminal illnesses.
+It may also include dire financial circumstances in which you are threatened with eviction, foreclosure or the loss of basic utilities.
 With proof, your attorney can request your case be expedited based on dire needs.
 However, Social Security may or may not agree to speed up your case.

 How to get to the St. Louis area Social Security hearings offices (Office of Disability Adjudication and Review):

 The downtown Social Security Office of Disability Adjudication and Review is located at 200 N. Broadway, Suite 900.
 It is a large, modern, red brick building with black glass windows.
-You may park at Kiener Plaza East Garage.
-The entrance is on the south side of Pine Street between Broadway and 6th St. There is also a garage in the 200 N. Broadway building (entrance on the north side of Pine Street between 4th Street and Broadway - look for the ramp up into the building) but it is a little expensive.
+There is a garage in the 200 N. Broadway building (entrance on the north side of Pine Street between 4th Street and Broadway – look for the ramp up into the building).
+This is the closest place to park.
+Crowe & Shanahan can validate your parking in this building.
 Metrolink stops at 8th & Pine or Convention Center, both several blocks walk.

 The Creve Coeur Social Security Office of Disability Adjudication and Review is located at 1285 Fern Ridge Parkway.

 You will need a photo ID when you arrive at the hearing office.
-Do not bring knives, pepper spray or anything that looks like a weapon.
+Do not bring knives, pepper spray or anything that could be considered a weapon.
 You will go through a security check.

 The hearing is the most important part of your disability claim.
-You will have an opportunity to meet face to face with a United States Administrative Law Judge who will decide your claim.
+You will have an opportunity to meet face to face with a United States administrative law judge, who will decide your claim.
 The hearing is not in a courtroom or courthouse.
 Present at the hearing will be you, your attorney, the judge and a clerk who assists the judge.
-Often there are additional expert witnesses at the hearing at Social Security's request, to testify regarding your work experience and medical problems.
+Often there are additional expert witnesses at the hearing to testify regarding your work experience and medical problems.
 Your attorney will talk to you before the hearing to explain in detail what to expect and let you who will be at your hearing.
-He or she will be with you throughout the entire process.
+They will be with you throughout the entire process.
 The judge and your lawyer will ask you questions at the hearing.
 Each judge has a different style of questioning.
 Sometimes hearings are as short as 15-20 minutes and other times they can last 60-90 minutes.

 Generally, you will be asked questions in the following areas:

-- your medical problems, each one individually, with questions regarding how long you have had the problem, a description of your symptoms from that problem, a summary of your treatment for the problem, what doctors your have seen for the problem, and how the problem affects your day to day functioning as well as your ability to perform work related activities such as walking, standing, sitting, bending, climbing, crawling, lifting and carrying and using your arms and hands
+- Your medical problems, each one individually, with questions regarding how long you have had the problem, a description of your symptoms from that problem, a summary of your treatment for the problem, what doctors you have seen for the problem, and how the problem affects your day to day functioning as well as your ability to perform work-related activities such as walking, standing, sitting, bending, climbing, crawling, lifting and carrying and using your arms and hands

-- It is important that you stay under regular medical care at all times for all medical conditions.
-Social Security cannot pay benefits without ongoing medical proof of disability.
+It is important that you stay under regular medical care at all times for all medical conditions.
+The Social Security Administration cannot pay benefits without ongoing medical proof of disability.

 Work During Your Claim